mkshaikh15/Emailer/README.md

     Pull this project or import it into Visual Studio (I used 2019) Make sure you have the Libraries that are utilized in this project The DLL is compiled to Logger\bin\Debug\net5.0\
-    You should see a .DLL file called Logger.dll (add a reference to this .dll file) Build the project
+    You should see a .DLL file named Logger.dll (add a reference to this .dll file) Build the project
     Libraries/NuGet Packages: MailKit, Microsoft.Extensions.Options, and Logger.DLL (See Logger project README.md)